Community (TV series): Syndication

 On March 14, 2012, Comedy Central announced that it had purchased the rights to Community for syndication that began airing in September 2013 at the same time as weeknight syndication on local stations.
 On November 28, 2020, the show made its debut on IFC.
+In April 2026, it began airing on Great Entertainment Television.

 Community premiered in syndication in Canada on The Comedy Network on September 4, 2012.
 In January 2014, the show moved to Canadian sister channel MuchMusic.
 The series made its Canadian over-the-air broadcast debut in 2018, when the series moved to CHCH.

 In the United Kingdom, Community aired on subscription cable network Universal TV from 2011 to 2016, with season one also airing on MTV's free-to-air Viva channel and Channel 4 Television Corporation's 4Music.

 In India, Community premiered on Star World in 2010.
 It began airing on Comedy Central from 2016.

 Streaming

 In the United States, the complete series is available on Peacock.
 The first three seasons are available on Netflix throughout Latin America with Spanish or Brazilian Portuguese subtitles.
 All six seasons are available via the iTunes Store.
 The series was available exclusively on Amazon Prime Video UK until February 1, 2015, when seasons one through five also became available on Netflix in the UK and Ireland until 2017.
 In Australia, the entire series is available on Stan and Amazon Prime Video.
 In 2018, all six seasons were made available on All 4, the streaming service of Channel 4, in the United Kingdom.

 On April 1, 2020, the series became available to stream on Netflix worldwide.
 The show reached a wider audience on the platform, as shown by its entrance into Netflix's list of top 10 most popular shows in April 2020.
 From January to June 2023, the first period for which data was released, Netflix figures show that Community was watched for a cumulative 91.5 million hours on its platform.
 (Note: Seasons 1 to 6 (million hours viewed), respectively: 25.1, 20.7, 19.0, 9.8, 8.5, 8.4.)
 It left the platform on March 31, 2024, and moved to Peacock on April 1.

 On June 26, 2020, Netflix and Hulu removed the season 2 episode "Advanced Dungeons & Dragons" from their platforms due to controversial scenes with Chang playing a dark elf by wearing black make-up and a white wig, which was perceived as blackface.
 Several other live-action comedies had episodes featuring blackface removed as well.
 At the time, Harmon did not comment on the episode's removal.
 In a 2021 interview with The New York Times, Harmon remarked that "justifiably they're stripping it from the streaming archives because it's got a joke about blackface", but added that it "is probably the best episode of Community".
 The episode later returned to streaming following the series's move to Peacock.